mjmontgomery-sjsu/Flashcards_Project/README.md

 Create, Edit and store Flashcards to study.

-To start the program, navigate to the directory of the Flashcards_Project folder and type:
+To start the program, open Terminal and navigate to the directory of the Flashcards_Project folder.
+Then go to the src folder and type :

 ```
 javac *.java